Point Beach State Forest

 Point Beach State Forest is a 2903 acre Wisconsin state forest near Two Rivers, Wisconsin in Manitowoc County.
-The forest is located along 6 mi of the Lake Michigan coast.
+The forest is located along 6 mi of the Lake Michigan coast and offers beach access, camping, hiking, and biking trails.
 Point Beach State Forest was established in 1938.
 The Point Beach Ridges, a National Natural Landmark, are located within the forest.